mattboehm/dottask/README.md

 # Developing

-Install leiningen, cd into the repo and run `lein figwheel`.
-If using the arrow keys in the repl doesn't work, install rlwrap and run `rlwrap lein figwheel` instead.
+Install leiningen, cd into the repo and run `lein figwheel dev help`.
+If using the arrow keys in the repl doesn't work, install rlwrap and run `rlwrap lein figwheel dev help` instead.

 Once running, visit `file:///path/to/repo/index.html` to see the site.

 # Building a new release

 This project is designed to be hosted on gh-pages.
-To make a new build, check out the `gh-pages` branch, merge master into it, run `lein cljsbuild once release`, and commit the changes.
+To make a new build, check out the `gh-pages` branch, merge master into it, run `lein cljsbuild once release help-release`, and commit the changes.